austinsilveria/precompute/research/optspectrum/README.md

 If this is the case for images, how can we apply this analysis to language?

-In the following graphs, we're looking at the power spectrum of each hidden state dimension across sequence length, averaged across all hidden state dimensions and a batch of 8 sequences (768 hidden state dimensions for OPT-125m).
+In the following log-log graphs, we're looking at the power spectrum of each hidden state dimension across sequence length, averaged across all hidden state dimensions and a batch of 8 sequences (768 hidden state dimensions for OPT-125m).

 ```python
 # Tok Embeddings, Tok + Pos Embeddings, 12 layers